daJster/KG-generation/README.md

 2) Relation Extraction: Utilize NLP libraries such as nltk, llm, and transformers for relation extraction from the extracted text.

+3) Merge entities: Avoid duplicate entities by merging entities.
+Use the AI model including All_Mini to identify same semantic entities.

-3) Graph Generation: Construct a knowledge graph using extracted relations.
+4) Graph Generation: Construct a knowledge graph using extracted relations.
 Pygraft and rdflib are used for graph creation.

-4) Admin interface: Automize pipeline use with streamlit and choose any pdf file to run in our model.
+5) Admin interface: Automize pipeline use with streamlit and choose any pdf file to run in our model.

-5) User Interface (UI): Create a Streamlit frontend application (app.py) for users to interact with the generated knowledge graph.
+6) User Interface (UI): Create a Streamlit frontend application (app.py) for users to interact with the generated knowledge graph.

 ## Running the Application
+### Admin interface
 Run the main.py file for the first time to build streamlit web-app and to execute the knowledge graph generation process :

 ```bash